NordicWayInterchange/interchange/frontend/USERHELP.md

 - `Quadtree` Quadtree tiles representing the coverage area of the publication, comma sparated without spaces with a leading and trailing comma.
 E.g. ,01223,102332,012322, If you click on the "Show map" button it will open a tool to help you create the tiles.
-Zoom in and click on the tiles to add them to the list. click on the tile again to remove it. click save to return to the "Add capability" screen.
+Zoom in and click on the tiles to add them to the list. click on the tile again to remove it.
+Click save to return to the "Add capability" screen.
-  Once a capability has been created by clicking the "Create my capability" button you should see it in the Capability tab.
-If you open the capability by clicking on it in the list in the Capability tab, you can use the "Deliver" button to quickly create a [delivery](#delivery) for this specific capability.

 Following is an example of how the fields can be filled out.